FIRSTdotorg/dns-abuse-sig-www/index.md

 ## Meetings and Communication

-We currently have a regularly scheduled weekly meeting on Thursdays at either 07:00 UTC, or 19:00 UTC, rotating.
+We currently have a regularly scheduled weekly meeting every two weeks on Thursdays at 21:00 JST.
+Please note that JST doesn't follow daylight savings, so for half the world this will change twice a year.
 Most regular communication is done through the Slack channel, but we also have a <a href="mailto:dns-abuse-sig@first.org">mailing list</a> for members which is used for more official discussion and in cases where we need to reach the entire SIG.

 ## Chair